 Interactions and relations as a code was identified 89 times.
-The analysis of interactions and relations reveals how collaborative networks emerged as a decisive structure shaping patterns of FLOSS uptake, with peer support systems emerging as crucial facilitators while organisational silos create ever-present barriers.
+The analysis of interactions and relations reveals how collaborative networks emerged as a decisive structure shaping pattern of FLOSS uptake, with peer support systems emerging as crucial facilitators while organisational silos create ever-present barriers.
 Informal peer support networks emerged as a unique universal facilitator providing confidence and problem-solving guidance.
 This phenomenon was illustrated by Participant #8’s reflection on their growing technical confidence:

 "So I think I become more confident to use that (QGIS) in these days, especially in people because I think recently I've got a lot of friends.
 We've got a lot of friends recently.
 So if we have any problem then we can just discuss with them."

 This finding demonstrates how social capital and peer relationships influence individual engagement with FLOSS and OAD.
+Granovetter’s (1973) “strength of weak ties” posits that the decentralised relationships among actors often perform as conduits encouraging novel information.
+In this case these “weak ties” may inherently favour FLOSS communities of peer mentorship and collaborative iteration.

-The outcome also revealed the distinctive characteristics of open-source communities, where users can access direct developer support and extensive knowledge repositories.
-Collective passion emerged as a motivating factor for the development of comprehensive support networks.
+The outcome revealed these distinctive characteristics of open-source communities, where users can access direct developer support and extensive knowledge repositories.
+Collective contribution emerged as a motivating factor for the development of comprehensive support networks.
+Lave and Wenger (1991) discuss this contribution process as “legitimate peripheral participation” where users build competence by engaging with others in communities of practice.
 Participant #12’s recounting of contacting the specific software developers embodies this bilateralism, fundamentally separating FLOSS and OAD dispersion from proprietary tools.

 "Sometimes I've had problems with some small plugin.
 You just email the guy, you're like, please, I'm having this issue...
 I'm always continually surprised about how much free time people dedicate to improving open-source software."